The ; keyword

 Note

-In the behaviour, the names of the variables described by the model are the same than in the model.
+In the behaviour, the names of the variables described by the model are the same as in the model.

 The entry/glossary names of those variables shall be defined in the model.